Primary course (Frumnámskeið)

 Practical test and machine operator's licence

 Students who have obtained confirmation of having completed the practical training may request an examiner from the Administration of Occupational Safety and Health and take the practical test.
+A valid photo ID must be shown before the test.
 On passing the test, they receive confirmation of this which they may then submit to the Administration when applying for operators’ licences for a particular category, or categories, of machine.
 The fee for the practical test and the licence must be paid before the test is taken.
 A copy of the candidate’s driving licence must be submitted with his or her application for a machine operator’s licence.
 Applicants for crane operators’ licences, in categories A, B, D and P, must produce a medical certificate.

 How old must you be to get a machine operator's licence?